REGIONAL PROGRAM DIRECTOR

 GENERAL STATEMENT OF RESPONSIBILITIES:

-Under the supervision of the Senior Director of Programs and Education, the Regional Program Director will coordinate and implement all chapter services and programs for the persons with Alzheimer’s disease and related dementias, families, professionals and the general public.
+Under the supervision of the Vice President of Programs and Education, the Regional Program Director will coordinate and implement all chapter services and programs for the persons with Alzheimer’s disease and related dementias, families, professionals and the general public.

 · Identify underserved areas of the region or segments of the population, with common needs and facilitate the development of groups for those areas.